Ryen Russillo Reportedly Suspended By ESPN After Wyoming Arrest

 Cops described Russillo as having bloodshot eyes, slurring his speech, and lacking the ability to answer questions.

-Criminal trespass (i.e., criminal entry) is a misdemeanor under Wyoming law carrying a maximum fine of $750 and/or up to six months in jail, the Sporting News noted.
+Criminal trespass (i.e., criminal entry) is a misdemeanor under Wyoming law carrying a maximum fine of $750 and/or up to six months in jail, Sporting News noted.

 .@ryenarussillo will return to ESPN Radio on Sept.
 5. Sources say he was suspended but returns then.